wchawkins/heart_rate_tracker/README.md

 This project is intended to run on a Raspberry Pi in order to read data from a MAX30105 light sensor and calculate pulse oximetry and heart rate (and maybe more).

+## Installing

+Currently this project is using Python 2 and is intended to be ran on a Raspberry Pi.
+The `requirements.txt` file lists the Python packages this project depends on.
+You can try installing by doing `pip install -r requirements.txt`.
+Before doing so, you may have to install Pandas with `sudo apt-get install python-pandas`.

 ## Usage

 Run `python2 main.py filename` from the RPi.